-*To prevent the spread of new coronavirus infection, please make an online advance reservation (specify the date and time) before entering the museum.
-Click here for the official website of the Yokohama Archives of History Museum.
+*To prevent the spread of the new coronavirus infection, please make an advance reservation online (specify the date and time) before entering.
+Click here for the official website of the Yokohama Port History Museum.

-Today, with the development of information technology, disaster information will spread to the world in a blink of an eye through SNS and other media.
-Even after the Great East Japan Earthquake 10 years ago, the devastation after the disaster was recorded on various media, not to mention TV cameras, and spread to the world through the Internet.
-However, when the Great Kanto Earthquake struck on September 1, 1923, when there was no TV or radio, the information on the disaster was recorded by newspaper and news agency staff, government engineers, and photo studios in the city.
-They were the photographers who run the business.
-They took a picture of Yokohama, which became a burnt field, and sent it to all directions.
+With the advancement of information technology today, information about disasters spreads around the world in an instant through SNS and other means.
+Even after the Great East Japan Earthquake 10 years ago, the devastation after the disaster was recorded not only by television cameras but also by various media, and spread to the world through the Internet.
+However, at the time of the Great Kanto Earthquake on September 1, 1923 (Taisho 12), when there were no televisions or radios, the people who recorded disaster information were newspaper and news agency employees, government engineers, and photo studios in town.
+It was the photographers who run.
+They took pictures of Yokohama, which had become a burnt field, and sent it to various quarters.

-1. Damage to Yokohama City due to the Great Kanto Earthquake recorded in Katsuaki on the original photo
+1. The damage in Yokohama City caused by the Great Kanto Earthquake, which was clearly recorded on the photographic original plate

-Twenty-eight photographic original plates were found in good condition with little major damage.
-Therefore, from this original plate, you can see the state of the collapsed building and the people who pass by in detail.
+The 28 photographic originals were found in good preservation condition with few major damages.
+Therefore, from this original plate, you can see the details of the situation at that time, such as the state of the collapsed building and the people passing by.

 2. Photographer Yoshinosuke Nishino

-Among the photographers who photographed the damage situation after the Great Kanto Earthquake, the owner of Nishino Photo Studio (located in Yukinoshita, in front of Tsuruoka Hachimangu in Kamakura), which had 28 original photographs.
+Among the photographers who photographed the damage after the Great Kanto Earthquake, the owner of the Nishino Photo Studio (located in Yukinoshita, in front of Tsurugaoka Hachimangu Shrine in Kamakura), which had 28 photographic originals.

-A total of 28 photographs of the former Kanto Great Earthquake glass dry plate, which was released for the first time this time, have been recorded.
-The situation of the river flowing through the city of Yokohama, Yamashita-cho, which became a mountain of rubble, the buildings burned down with the outer walls left, and the collapsed port facilities, etc., reveal the devastation of the earthquake about 100 years ago.
+A total of 28 glass dry plate photographs of the Great Kanto Earthquake, previously owned by the Nishino Photo Studio, were released for the first time this time.
+The devastation of the earthquake about 100 years ago, such as the state of the river flowing through the city of Yokohama, the rubble of Yamashita Town, the buildings that were burned down leaving the outer walls, and the collapsed port facilities, comes to the fore.

-Yokohama, a disaster area through the lens-The Great Kanto Earthquake of Photographers-
+Disaster area through the lens, Yokohama -The Great Kanto Earthquake of photographers-

-*To prevent the spread of the new coronavirus infection, please make an online advance reservation (specify the date and time) before entering the museum.
-For details, see the website of the Yokohama Archives of History Museum (kaikou.city.yokohama.jp/ "target =" _ blank "style =" color: # 008080; "rel =" noopener noreferrer "> http://www.kaikou.city.yokohama.jp/ ) Please check.
+*To prevent the spread of the new coronavirus infection, please make an advance reservation online (designated date and time) to enter.
+For details, please check the website of the Yokohama Port Archives Museum ( http://www.kaikou.city.yokohama.jp/ ).